 Meet the Faculty

-Alan Gosman is associate chair of the Department of Music and associate professor of music theory.
+Alan Gosman is an associate professor of music theory.
 He has published on Beethoven’s sketchbooks and compositional process, musical form, canons, and links between performance and analysis.
 Prior to joining the faculty at the University of Arkansas, he was an associate professor at the University of Michigan, where he was the Director of Graduate Studies in Music Theory.
 Before that, he taught at Michigan State University and Harvard University.

-Alan Gosman’s recent work on Beethoven includes his book, Beethoven's "Eroica" Sketchbook: A Critical Edition, coauthored with Lewis Lockwood, which one reviewer called “every bit as heroic as the symphony to which this sketchbook gave rise.”
+Alan Gosman’s work on Beethoven includes his book, Beethoven's "Eroica" Sketchbook: A Critical Edition, coauthored with Lewis Lockwood.
 He has chapters about Beethoven’s compositional process published in the books Keys to the Drama: Nine Perspectives on Sonata Forms, and Genetic Criticism and the Creative Process: Essays from Music, Literature, and Theater.
-A forthcoming article in Nineteenth-Century Music Review is on Beethoven’s “Prometheus” works.
-He is also excited to be involved with preparations for several events to celebrate the 250th anniversary of Beethoven’s birth, including a 2020 conference at the Beethoven-Haus Bonn, and a multimedia project with Robert Levin and Lewis Lockwood.

 He holds degrees from Harvard University, the University of Michigan, and Wesleyan University.
 He joined the Department of Music at the University of Arkansas in the Fall of 2014 and is thrilled to be part of this community.